Yoast/wordpress-seo/readme.txt

     * Fixes a bug where the layout of the metabox would break if not a lot of content was present.
 Props to [shane-gray](https://github.com/shane-gray).
     * Fixes a bug where the WP editor was being displayed for custom, private taxonomies.
 Props to [stodorovic](https://github.com/stodorovic).
     * Fixes a bug where the analysis heading is shown when readability and keyword analysis has been turned off.
 Props to [daim2k5](https://github.com/daim2k5).
-    * Fixes a bug where possibly output on filter calling (the_content) results in wrong AJAX requests.
+    * Fixes a bug where outputting on filter calls (the_content) could possibly result in faulty AJAX requests.

 Enhancements:
-    * Introduce wpseo_redirect_orphan_attachment action to allow unattached attachment pages to be redirected in tune with the relevant setting.
+    * Introduces wpseo_redirect_orphan_attachment action to allow unattached attachment pages to be redirected in tune with the relevant setting.
 Props to [soulseekah](https://github.com/soulseekah).
     * Enhances integration with most role/capability manager plugins using the members_get_capabilities filter.
 Props to [JoryHogeveen](https://github.com/JoryHogeveen).
     * Adds a Yoast group to the Members and User Role Editor pages to easily find the wpseo caps.
 Props to [JoryHogeveen](https://github.com/JoryHogeveen).
     * Made link for Premium buy button changeable.
 Props to [leesto](https://github.com/leesto).
     * Removes the max-width on alerts to present a better UI that is not so compact.
 Props to [timnolte](https://github.com/timnolte).
     * Sets default Twitter Card option to 'Summary with large image'.
 Props to [pattonwebz](https://github.com/pattonwebz).
-    * Makes the scrollable tables work in the react tabs.
+    * Makes the scrollable tables work in the React tabs.
-    * Improves the messages and adds installation / activation links when appropriate.
+    * Improves the suggested plugins messages and adds installation / activation links when appropriate.
-    * Use Gutenberg content if it is available.
+    * Uses Gutenberg content if it is available.
-    * Makes sure a the required tables are accessible.
+    * Makes sure that the `yoast_seo_links` table is accessible before attempting to run a query against it.

 Maintenance:
-    * Cleaned up codebase, by removing old kb-search code.
+    * Cleaned up codebase by removing old Knowledge Base Search code.
-    * Improve the codebase to make it comply with the WordPress Coding Standards.
+    * Improved the codebase to make it comply with the WordPress Coding Standards.

 = 5.7.1 =